Asymptotic domino statistics in the Aztec diamond: Asymptotics of dimers

-By Lemma \ref{lemma:kernel of southern domino process} the south domino process on the line $y=r$ is a determinantal point process with kernel $L$ given by (\ref{asymptotics:kernel}).
+\begin{pf*}{Proof of Theorem \ref{asymptoticsthmthinnedairy}} By Lemma \ref{lemmakernelofsoutherndominoprocess} the south domino process on the line $y=r$ is a determinantal point process with kernel $L$ given by (\ref{asymptoticskernel}).
 Let us first consider this process in a neighbourhood of the northern boundary, when $r=[(1-k^2u(k))n]$, $k>0$.
 (Below we will often neglect the integer part in this and in other expressions.
 It is not difficult to see that this is unimportant.)
 The kernel can be written

 where